AnshumanPatek/AnshumanPatek/README.md

 - 📫 Reach me at 👉 **AnshumanPatek369@gmail.com**
 - 👯 Open to collaborating on exciting **open-source projects**
 - **Exploring the endless possibilities of code and creativity.💻**
-- ⚒️Currently diving into Golang to level up my backend game⚒️
+- ⚒️Currently diving into Gen AI to level up my backend game⚒️
 - 🖐️🖐️Always happy to contribute to impactful backend projects🏁
 <h3 align="left">Connect with me:</h3>
 <p align="left">